SoulsTogetherX/-Godot-Value-State-Maintainer/README.md

 • Support Editor Themes

-• Fix bug - User becomes locked out of ColorPicker when selecting any item on the **ColorMenu** (the PopupMenu shown upon right clicking on any folder or color in the **ColorTree**).
-Right click on the ColorPicker to fix temporarily.

 • Allow all values, not just colors, to be stored as files in the **ColorTree**

 • Maintain **ColorTree** collapsed statuses between editor opens and closes